Bogatynia

-Bogatynia (/hu/; Reichenau in Sachsen; Bohatyně; Bogatynja) is a town in Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland.
+Bogatynia (/pl/; Reichenau in Sachsen; Bohatyně; Rychnow) is a town in Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland.
 As of December 2021, the town had a population of 16,460.

 Geography

 The municipal area forms Poland's "Turoszów panhandle" (Worek Turoszowski) between the Czech town of Frýdlant in the east and the German town of Zittau in the west.
 To the southwest, the tripoint of the Czech, German, and Polish borders is located on the Neisse River.
 The town lies approximately 27 km south of Zgorzelec, and 147 km west of the regional capital Wrocław.
 The town has an area of 59.88 sqkm.